danholle/webdevbox/README.md

     servlets / JSP, node.js apps, etc.
- *  A platform which can present such content securely on the public Internet, through a gateway server (reverse proxy) which acts as gatekeeper
+ *  A platform which can present such content securely on the public Internet, through a gateway server (reverse proxy) which acts as a secure gatekeeper
+ *  Your public internet location is either a domain you own, or a dynamic DNS location you've set up.
+    We'll set up DNS updating for your home network.
  *  COMING SOON:  I'm planning to add a CI/CD setup using Jenkins (also accessible remotely)

 --------

 Let's get started.
-We will
-get my scripts onto your machine by pulling them from git;
+To keep things simple, we will get my scripts onto your machine by pulling them from git;
 we will view / modify them with vim.
 Everything here can be done on an ssh connection, and each step will be described in